RfxNaushad/Automation-python-scraping-/README.md

-using perplexity.ai api it brings the data automatically.
+using perplexity.ai and selenium we are scrapping data from opencorporates and gathering it on csv file